 - Once you’ve created enough room for yourself from the rack you can begin the movement.

-- Step forward with one leg, giving yourself enough room to be able to drop into a lunge comfortably with feeling overextended.
+- Step forward with one leg, giving yourself enough room to drop into a lunge comfortably without feeling overextended.

 - Keep the chest as upright as possible and drop the back knee to roughly one inch from the floor.